GinaHorch/culture4kids-frontend/README.md

 4. Authentication-Restricted Features:

-Logged-in organizations can create new projects.
+Logged-in organisations can create new projects.
 Logged-in users can make pledges to projects.